buzzqw/TUS/OBSS/markdown-separati/en/19-magic.md

 - *Animals and Plants* these are spells that act on animals and plants, natural or magical.
 - *Healing* concerns spells that allow the recovery of physical and mental energies, and nullify weaknesses and poisons.
 - *Divination* concerns spells that reveal information lost in time, forgotten, visions of the future, the location of hidden objects, the truth behind illusions, or images of distant people and places.
 - *Evocation* concerns spells that transport objects and creatures from one place to another.
-Some spells summon creatures or objects to the caster's side, while others allow the caster to teleport from one place to another.
+Some spells summon creatures or objects to the caster' \*\*s side, while others allow the caster to teleport from one place to another.
 Some evocations create objects or effects out of nothing.

 *Fire* The most dangerous spells are in here with everything needed to burn and incinerate.

 *Illusion* concerns spells that deceive the senses and minds of others.
-They make people see things that don't exist, not notice things that do exist, hear fake sounds, or remember things that never happened.
+They make people see things that don' \*\*t exist, not notice things that do exist, hear fake sounds, or remember things that never happened.
 Some illusions create spectral images that anyone can see.
 - *Invocation* concerns spells that manipulate magical energy to produce a desired effect.
 - *Necromancy* concerns spells that manipulate the energies of life and death.
 These spells can confer an additional reserve of life force, drain life energy from another creature, create undead, or even bring the dead back to life (if allowed).